 Nominees are eligible if their work is, or has previously been, supported by MRC.
 This could be through grant funding or work being based within an MRC centre, unit or institute.
 MRC funding should have provided a significant contributing factor to the research for which they are nominated.

 - has made an outstanding contribution to MRC’s mission to improve human health through world-class medical research

 - demonstrates scientific excellence and impact, and has international recognition in their field.
-Their achievements may have contributed towards breaking barriers in research, forging new fields of research, or enabling new frontiers for the way that science is conducted
+Their achievements may have contributed towards breaking barriers in research, forging new fields of research, led to key innovation, commercial or translational impacts, or enabled new frontiers for the way that science is conducted

 The research for which the individual is nominated for can be for basic, clinical or applied research (or any combination of these) that has made an outstanding contribution to MRC’s mission to improve health through world-class medical research.

 The work can be contemporary, showing clear potential to revolutionise the field, or work which has already had a major impact.
-A wide variety of research outputs and impacts will be considered, including the development of resources (such as datasets and reagents), and influence on policy and practice.
+A wide variety of research outputs and impacts will be considered, including the development of resources (such as datasets and reagents), innovation and commercial impact and influence on policy and practice.

 The prize recipient could be someone whose scientific achievements have already been well recognised in other ways.
 However, we particularly encourage nominations for those whose work or support for the research community has not gained the attention it merits outside their immediate research community.